prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 .. note::

-    Columns in the filter must all be identity transformed partition columns of the target table.

     Filtered columns only support comparison operators, such as EQUALS, LESS THAN, or LESS THAN EQUALS.

     Deletes must only occur on the latest snapshot.

+    For V1 tables, the Iceberg connector can only delete data in one or more entire partitions.
+Columns in the filter must all be identity transformed partition columns of the target table.

 DROP TABLE
 ^^^^^^^^^^^